 ALLED2 is implemented by the ADA project implementation unit (PIU).

-Principles of structured knowledge management such as knowledge cumulation, knowledge sharing and peer learning as well as transfer of tacit knowledge to formalized knowledge will be applied horizontally.
+Principles of structured knowledge management such as knowledge cumulation, knowledge sharing and peer learning as well as transfer of tacit knowledge to formalized knowledge are applied horizontally.

-Throughout the whole project implementation period, the protection of the environment, gender mainstreaming and social inclusion/impact principles will be horizontally applied in all project activities.
+Throughout the whole project implementation period, the protection of the environment, gender mainstreaming and social inclusion/impact principles is being horizontally applied in all project activities.

 The overall objective of the project ALLED2 is to reduce poverty through increased labour market participation and improved employability for the population in Kosovo.

-All planned actions and activities will support Kosovo’s Ministry of Education, Science and Technology (MEST) and the Ministry of Labour and Social Welfare (MLSW) in reforming the education and training system to both link education and training with labour market needs and to reflect the European Framework of Key Competences.
+All planned actions and activities will support Kosovo’s Ministry of Education, Science , Technology and Innovation (MESTI) and the Employment Agency of the Republic of Kosovo in reforming the education and training system to both link education and training with labour market needs and to reflect the European Framework of Key Competences.

 The specific purpose of ALLED2 is to strengthen the quality of